 Suddenly the air shimmered and a portal opened.
 Baya took cover when she saw that more creatures were coming out of it, but these were different.
 They were familiar yet unfamiliar.

 One of the creatures swore.
 "Damn it!
-What do you supposed happened here, Panther?
+What do you suppose happened here, Panther?
 And I was so looking forward to a good fight."